Historical Timeline of Los Angeles

 "Huge crowds surround the All Night And Day Bank on the corner of Spring Street and 6th Street, April 1910" | Photo: USC Digital Library

-From the ancient La Brea Tar Pits to the latest hotels and cultural attractions, read on for a timeline of the incredible history of Los Angeles.
+From the ancient La Brea Tar Pits to the latest cultural attractions and world-class venues, read on for a timeline of the incredible history of Los Angeles.

 Circa 38,000 BC - Los Angeles has been pulling in visitors for tens of thousands of years, as a future fossil is trapped inside what are now the La Brea Tar Pits.